8 Unique RV Parks Every Camper Should Visit

 This post may contain affiliate links.
 See our affiliate disclaimer here.

-RV parks are often cramped, generic and downright boring.
+RV parks are often cramped, generic, and downright boring.
 However, more campgrounds are offering fantastic and unique amenities to entice RVers.
 Below is our list of the 8 most unique RV parks in the USA.
 With unusual features ranging from a drive-in theater to wildlife sightings, every type of camper can find a park to add to their bucket list.

-Calico Ghost Town and Campground
+Calico Ghost Town Campground

-Calico Ghost Town and Campground in Yermo, California is an authentic old west mining town.
+Calico Ghost Town Campground in Yermo, California is an authentic old west mining town.
 The town was constructed around a silver mine in 1881 and abandoned before the turn of the century when silver prices fell.

 Oasis RV Park and Golf Course